ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Show appropriate popup message when loser finishes maze
+- Refactor to provide an event for the popup dismiss button
 - Backend to store game state
 - Sync game state with backend
   - Instantly replay game history upon page reload part-way through a game (no animation)